Click here to view the Incident Response Procedures.

 - Information Security Managers (ISMs) are responsible for responding to, and periodic reporting on, Low Severity security incidents according to procedures established by the Information Security Office.
 High Severity incidents reported to or discovered by ISMs are to be promptly reported to the Computer Security Incident Response Team (CSIRT).

-- The Computer Security Incident Response Team (CSIRT) is responsible for responding to High Severity incidents according to established procedures.
+- The Computer Security Incident Response Team (CSIRT) is responsible for responding to High Severity incidents according to procedures established in the UF Computer Security Incident Response Plan.

 - The Chief Information Security Officer is responsible for staffing the CSIRT, and augments staff with subject matter experts and/or surge staffing as necessary.